 Early Life and College

-Jacques Dominique Wilkins was born on January 12, 1960 in Paris, France while his father was stationed there as a member of the U.S. Air Force.
+Jacques Dominique Wilkins' date of birth is January 12, 1960, and his birth place just so happens to be Paris, France, where his father was stationed as a member of the U.S. Air Force.
 His family made pit stops in Dallas and Baltimore before settling in Washington, North Carolina where he attended Washington High School.
 At Washington High, Wilkins led the basketball team to back-to-back state championships in 1978 and 1979, winning MVPs in the process.
-He earned a spot in the McDonald’s All-American Game and signed with the University of Georgia.
+He earned a spot in the McDonald's All-American Game and signed with the University of Georgia.